szemenyeim/DeepLearningLab/README.md

 ## Run
 For the CIFAR 10 training run `python train.py`

-For the tracking use 'python track.py`
+For the tracking use `python track.py`

 # References
-Guided Backprop code based on https://github.com/utkuozbulak/pytorch-cnn-visualizations DenseNet implementation by https://github.com/kuangliu/pytorch-cifar
+Guided Backprop code based on https://github.com/utkuozbulak/pytorch-cnn-visualizations

+DenseNet implementation by https://github.com/kuangliu/pytorch-cifar